1homas/ISE_Python_Scripts/README.md

 ## ise_get.py

-Get the output from an ISE ERS REST endpoint and show it in a variety of ways.
-Optionally save it to a file.
+Show ISE ERS REST API data in a variety of ways.

 - `dump`  : Dump the raw JSON output as a single string to the screen
 - `line`  : Show the JSON with each object on it's own line